 Three Strikes information provided to both Garrett and Workman

 Kim Workman, Director of Rethinking Crime and Punishment, revealed today that the Corrections information he quoted on the number of three strike offenders living in the community, was provided to Mr Garrett a year earlier.

-similar information a year later, and was sent a copy of a letter sent to Mr Garrett in response to his Official Information request.
+"In fact, the same information was provided to Mr Garrett on 5 December 2007, before he became an MP.
+I requested similar information a year later, and was sent a copy of a letter sent to Mr Garrett in response to his Official Information request.
 The letter said,

 Mr Garrett's claims that I was given preferential treatment by the department are untrue, as is the claim that the department may have been too lazy to provide him with the same information.

 I can only speculate as to why Mr Garrett has not used this information in pursuit of his 'three strikes' promotion."